Or download the 1st x 50 pages FREE.

 Three big factors here mitigate the risks:

 Firstly, the script has been drawn out as a graphic novel, so my vision is perhaps clearer to communicate than as a written script.
 It's also easier for producers to scope out the locations and cast and action-sequences etc. And then price it.
-And it's a step closer to the final product, so for myself as a filmmaker, it's another opportunity to see how the script plays out - where it's too fast, too slow, unclear etc. And though the graphic novel format (mine anyway) can be a bit limiting in conveying emotional weight, I'm sure the actors will do an even more compelling job of telling this story.
+And a step closer to the final product.
+For myself as filmmaker, it's another opportunity to see how the script plays out - where it's too fast, too slow, unclear etc. And though the graphic novel format (mine anyway) can be a bit limiting in conveying emotional weight, I'm sure the actors will do an even more compelling job of telling this story.

-Secondly, I have experience in filmmaking.
-I'm happy to say I've already managed to create one original feature-length movie - GIRL FROM NOWHERE - made from start to finish.
-Although it was a micro-budget first film, shot in 13 days, and made with about $25k, it's out there now getting views.
-And I had to juggle being cameraman & director & producer & editor and more.
-So imagine working with me, unconstrained by all those other roles, and with 100x that funding, and we'd still be on the lower end of the low-budget movie spectrum. i.e. I can stretch a budget, plus this script is designed to be affordable to make.
+Secondly, I have experience filmmaking, creating one original feature-length movie - GIRL FROM NOWHERE - from start to finish.
+Although it was a micro-budget first film, shot in 13 days, made with about $25k, it's out there now getting views.
+And I had to juggle being cameraman director producer editor and more.
+So if investors can imagine working with me, without having to carry those other roles, and given 100x that funding, we'd still be on the lower end of the low-budget movie spectrum. i.e. I can stretch a budget, plus this script is designed to be affordable to make.

-Thirdly, Cape Town is a massively popular and highly economical filming location.
+Thirdly, Cape Town is a massively popular and highly-economical filming location.
 We have very experienced crews here, seasoned even in the whims of international Hollywood productions.
 And filming in Cape Town is so darn cheap.
-No limits, and every kind of location. i.e. $1m spent here usually looks like $10m in the States.
+No limits, and every kind of location. i.e. $1m spent here can look like $10m in the States.